-The dental bridge procedure will require 2-3 visits to our Worcester, MA, dental office.
+The dental bridge process will require two or three visits to our dental office.
 During the first visit, we will assess your overall dental health and take impressions of your teeth to create your custom dental bridge.
 If necessary, we will place a temporary bridge until your final restoration is complete.
 Most patients do not have to wait long for their final restoration.

 At the second visit, your dental prosthesis will be placed, adjusted for a secure fit, and permanently attached if it’s a fixed bridge.
 Dr. Costa will ensure that your new bridge fits comfortably in your mouth and allows normal function for a lasting result.
 There will be a short period of discomfort while you get used to your new bridge.
 We will check your prosthesis at your routine dental exams to ensure it is working properly and not causing issues.

 Other Teeth Replacement Options

 At Dr. Costa & Dr. Waxman Family Dentistry, we understand that each patient is different and requires personalized dental care depending on their needs.
 We take the time to perform a comprehensive exam to determine the overall health of your teeth.
 Our team can offer a more specialized treatment plan for your smile after a comprehensive exam.
 Depending on the comprehensive exam results, budget, overall health, and dental goals, we can provide a dental implant, dental bridge, or denture as your restoration option.

 Dental Implants: One of the most desired tooth replacement options in dentistry, dental implants are known for their durability and longevity.
 A dental implant is a small, titanium post that mimics the natural tooth root.
 Over a few months, the dental implant fuses with the jawbone, creating a stable foundation for a dental crown, dental bridge, or denture.
 We offer a range of dental implant options, including single-tooth implants, implant-supported bridgework, and “All-on-4,” an implant-secured denture solution.